About

 Performance is cheap.

-Real work, delivered to real people, by someone who follows through and stands behind it, is increasingly rare.
+Real work, delivered to real people by someone who follows through and stands behind it, is increasingly rare.
+That is the standard each venture is built around.

-Each venture is a counter-example to what is broken in its space.
+Each venture is meant as a counter-example to what is broken in its space.

 Education Busywork instead of standards-aligned material.

-Media Algorithmic content optimized for retention instead of attention.
+Media Algorithmic content optimized for retention, not attention.

-The collective exists to do the opposite of each of those, in five places at once.
+The collective exists to do the opposite of each of those, in six places at once.

 iii.The Disciplines Four areas of work

 The work spans four disciplines.
-Five ventures sit across them, with one operator behind all of it.
+Six ventures sit across them, with one operator behind all of it.

 i.